 Best for: Experiencing the Best & Worst of Thailand, Nightlife, Bars & Restaurants, Beaches, Water Sports, A Quick Escape from Bustling Bangkok.

 Pattaya is Thailand’s most popular party and budget destination.
-Being only a 2 hour bus drive from Bangkok’s airports, it is a favourite for those who land in Bangkok for a short holiday and want to spend time on a beach.
-But Pattaya is not for the faint hearted, or for those looking for a quiet family holiday.
-Clearly not.
+Being only a two hour drive from Bangkok’s airports, it’s a favourite for those who land in Bangkok for a short holiday and want to spend time on a beach.

 Pattaya’s Walking Street is Thailand’s most famous walking street.
-Other cities have their own, but none of them can compete with Pattaya’s 500 meter long Walking Street.
+Other cities have their own, but none of them can compete with Pattaya’s kilometre long Walking Street.

 Pattaya is our favourite shot holiday destination in Thailand.
 If you are on a budget, and want to party, Pattaya is the place for you.